ArduPilot/ardupilot_wiki/plane/source/docs/airbrakes-on-plane.rst

 Servo Output
 ============

-Connect the airbrake servo to a servo output channel on your flight controller.
+Connect the airbrake servo to a servo output channel on your autopilot.
 Set the corresponding servo output function to Airbrake (110).
 Set the servo minimum value SERVOX_MIN to the value for airbrake fully retracted.
 Set the maximum value SERVOX_MAX to the value for airbrake fully deployed.

 RC Channel Input
 ================

 Assign a spare RC channel on your transmitter to a dial, slider or 3 position switch.
-On the flight controller, ensure this channel is calibrated and assign this channel the RC channel ``RCx_OPTION`` option Airbrake (210).
+On the autopilot, ensure this channel is calibrated and assign this channel the RC channel ``RCx_OPTION`` option Airbrake (210).

 .. _airbrake-setup: